20 Ideas For A Choose-Your-Own-Adventure Model of Learning

 - Spotlight tool from Knewton: Knewton is one of the world’s leading adaptive learning companies.
 It partners with pioneering learning companies, publishers, content providers, and educational institutions to enable personalization at massive scale.
-You can learn how to create your own interactive lesson using Youtube here.

 - The Claremont Colleges in California have undertaken an interesting project that involves mapping out the different paths colleges take in implementing the same literacy rubric.

 - TED-Ed videos: TED-Ed just unveiled a new continuing series of interactive “choose your own adventure” videos that students can use to explore different careers.
 And they’re inviting suggestions for jobs they feature in future videos, too.